-Season 7, Week 19 Wednesday, October 5, 2022
+Season 7, Week 20 Saturday, October 8, 2022

 Thanks for understanding our need to skip last week.
 It was great to spend a couple of days with Ray's sister - and it was even more important because her trip was cut short due to a family emergency.
+And then there was lan - prepping for Saturday bags was NOT in the cards!
+Glad that we had already made the decision to skip PlumFresh before all of that happened.